opendatacube/governance/governance.md

 [https://github.com/ipython/ipython/graphs/contributors](https://github.com/ipython/ipython/graphs/contributors)

-There are also many other Contributors listed in the logs of other repositories of the Jupyter and IPython projects.
+There are also many other Contributors listed in the logs of other repositories of the Open Data Cube and IPython projects.

 The Project Community consists of all Contributors and Users of the Project.
 Contributors work on behalf of and are responsible to the larger Project